m2dLC/bike-share/README.md

 •	Assigned to answer the question, **How do Annual members and Casual riders use Cyclistic bikes differently**.
 To understand the question, the list below will guide us.

-1. Rides per user type
+1. Rides by user type
-2. Rides per bike type
+2. Rides by bike type
-3. Rides per month
+3. Rides by month
-4. Rides per each day
+4. Rides by day
-5. Average Ride duration per day (in minutes)
+5. Rides by hour
-6. Average Ride Length in a month
+6. Average Ride duration per day (in minutes)
-7.
+7. Average Ride Length in a month

 •	Key stakeholders are as follows:
 1. Lily Moreno